fed/dom/README.md

 el.removeEventListener(eventName, eventHandler);
 ```

-If working with a collection of elements:
+If working with a collection of elements, you can bind an event handler to each one of them by using a loop:

 ```js
 // $('a').on(eventName, eventHandler);